hungvx-dev/ard-nuxt3/ADR-docs.md

   - The product documentation is not that extensive
   - Fewer resources for you to dig into at need
 - Working with custom libraries in Nuxt.js can be difficult
+- For jsx syntax there are many limitations as NuxtLink auto import is not supported and must wait until this PR [issue](https://github.com/nuxt/nuxt/pull/22330) is released.

 ### Nuxt.js Concepts